Boron: Detergent formulations and bleaching agents

 Borax is used in various household laundry and cleaning products.
 It is also present in some tooth bleaching formulas.

-Sodium perborate serves as a source of active oxygen in many detergents, laundry detergents, cleaning products, and laundry bleaches.
+Sodium perborate is a source of active oxygen in many detergents, laundry detergents, cleaning products, and laundry bleaches.
 However, despite its name, "Borateem" laundry bleach no longer contains any boron compounds, using sodium percarbonate instead as a bleaching agent.

 Insecticides and antifungals

 Zinc borates and boric acid, popularized as fire retardants, are widely used as wood preservatives and insecticides.
 Boric acid is also used as a domestic insecticide.

 Semiconductors

 Boron is a useful dopant for such semiconductors as silicon, germanium, and silicon carbide.
 Having one fewer valence electron than the host atom, it donates a hole, resulting in p-type conductivity.
 The traditional method of doping semiconductors with boron is via atomic diffusion at high temperatures.
 This process uses either solid (B_{2}O_{3}), liquid (BBr_{3}), or gaseous boron sources (B_{2}H_{6} or BF_{3}).
 However, after the 1970s, it was mostly replaced by ion implantation, which relies mostly on BF_{3} as a boron source.
 Boron trichloride gas is also an important chemical in the semiconductor industry for the plasma etching of metals and their oxides.
 Triethylborane is also injected into vapor deposition reactors as a boron source.
 Examples are the plasma deposition of boron-containing hard carbon films, silicon nitride–boron nitride films, and the doping of diamond film with boron.